mssrchapelier/tigre-parser/README.md

 The parser consists of a few modules, two of which can be customised through the use of **configuration files**:

-- ~~the transliteration map~~ - *users are asked **not** to change this, as some of the application's internal logic depends on comparing input against specific characters;*
+- ~~the transliteration map~~ - *users are asked **not** to change this, as some of the application's internal logic depends on comparing input against specific characters*;
-- the **pairs of regex patterns and replacement strings**, organised in successive levels against which the unanalysed part from each previous level is compared, contained in `res/configs/patterns` (in a separate `.json` file for each level); and
+- **pairs of regex patterns and replacement strings**, organised in levels against which the unanalysed part from each previous level is successively compared; these are contained in `res/configs/patterns` (in a separate `.json` file for each level);
 - the **finite verb form paradigm**, contained in `res/configs/verb-paradigm.config`.

 If you want to customise these files, download the file `tigreparser-lean.jar` and the folders `res` and `lib` and place them all in one folder.
 You can then change the files in the `res/configs` folder and use the application just as described above for the `bundle` version.